Ultrafast Electron Temperature Dynamics in Spintronic Terahertz Emitters Studied by Optical-Pump Terahertz-Probe Spectroscopy: Introduction

 The electron temperature in STEs consisting of a tri-layer structure of W(3\,nm) | NiFe(3\,nm) | Pt(3\,nm) has previously been measured in a reflection geometry using optical-pump optical-probe spectroscopy for different pump fluences around {\SI{1}{mJ/cm^2}}.
 An increase in electron temperature above {\SI{1000}{K}} and relaxation dynamics on the order of several hundreds of ps back to a steady-state temperature were shown.{~\cite{agarwal_ultrafast_2021}} However, in such measurements, it is unclear how much the electron temperature is influenced by the probe.
 Such effects are particularly confounding in the case of accumulated thermal effects, where the probed region does not return to equilibrium between consecutive pump pulses, as also mentioned by the authors~\cite{agarwal_ultrafast_2021}.
-Here we present a different approach for investigation of the electron temperature dynamics using an optical-pump terahertz-probe setup~{\cite{beard_terahertz_2002}} and a STE with a different ferromagnetic layer ($\mathrm{Fe}_{60}\mathrm{Co}_{20}\mathrm{B}_{20}$).
+Here we present a different approach for investigating the electron temperature dynamics using an optical-pump terahertz-probe setup~{\cite{beard_terahertz_2002}} and a STE with a different ferromagnetic layer ($\mathrm{Fe}_{60}\mathrm{Co}_{20}\mathrm{B}_{20}$).
 Due to the low photon energy of the probe pulse, it does not induce a significant change in the electron temperature of the STE, thereby eliminating a potential source of ambiguity in the measurement.
 Furthermore, the experiments are conducted at a low repetition rate of 1\,kHz to enable an undisturbed observation of the electron temperature dynamics following the absorption of a single optical pump pulse.
 This approach ensures that cumulative heating effects from subsequent pulses, as discussed above, are avoided.
-While the electron–phonon dynamics observed here occur on picosecond timescales where optical probe-induced perturbations are typically small, the use of a terahertz probe inherently avoids any excitation via single- or multi-photon absorption.
+While the electron–phonon dynamics observed here occur on picosecond timescales where optical probe-induced perturbations are typically small, due to the low photon energy of the probe pulse, nonlinear absorption processes such as two- or multi-photon absorption are strongly suppressed\cite{boyd2008nonlinear}.
 This provides a minimally invasive probing approach that may be especially important in future applications involving ultrafast dynamics, fragile materials, or resonant optical transitions.
-The estimated THz probe field strengths used here are approximately 100\,kV/cm, which corresponds to a pulse energy of $E_\text{p, THz} \approx \SI{0.65}{\micro J}$.
+The estimated terahertz probe field strengths used here are approximately 100\,kV/cm, which corresponds to a pulse energy of $E_\text{p, THz} \approx \SI{0.65}{\micro J}$.